tal-z/PythonAnywhereExtendor/README.md

 Automation is powered by Python Selenium, running a headless chrome browser.

-The module a really simple interface to navigate the browser, with a function for renewing tasks and a function for renewing web apps:
+The module offers a really simple interface to navigate the browser, with a function for renewing tasks and a function for renewing web apps:

 ```python
 # Renews a task (NOTE: only tested on accounts that have a single task configured.)